DjarallahBrahim/clickbank-email-notification-/README.md

    you can generate random secret key, **please must read this** : https://support.clickbank.com/hc/en-us/articles/220376507-Instant-Notification-Service-INS?_ga=2.145806644.1451328938.1703542760-2051887488.1703542760&_gl=1*1tm31og*_ga*MjA1MTg4NzQ4OC4xNzAzNTQyNzYw*_ga_Q17BLCFMQX*MTcwMzU0Mjc2MC4xLjEuMTcwMzU0Mzk3MS4wLjAuMA..#Secret%20Key

 2. **Email Configuration:**
-   Update the `FROM_EMAIL_ADDRESS` and `TO_EMAIL_ADDRESS` constants with the appropriate email addresses.
+   You should have a hosting support php > 6.0 (google it) Update the `FROM_EMAIL_ADDRESS` and `TO_EMAIL_ADDRESS` constants with the appropriate email addresses.
 The `FROM_EMAIL_ADDRESS` represents the sender's email address, while `TO_EMAIL_ADDRESS` is the recipient's email address.

    ```php